 Several opportunities for funding are available to attend conferences.
-Please read all the details for each conferences and submit applications (when required) by the deadline.
+Please read all the details for each conference and submit applications (when required) by the deadline.

 The majority of the scholarships will be reserved for new applicants and presenters, but previous winners of FCTL Lilly Scholarships who have completed all their projects are welcome to apply to attend again.
 Learn about the conference and how to apply for a scholarship below.